 Once a member, there are many opportunities for involvement and further leadership development.
 There is a National PLS Leadership Conference each year in Charleston, South Carolina.

-At the local Auburn chapter, some events we have had in the past are: CV writing workshop, e-portfolio workshop, mock interviews, and partnered seminars with Rho-Chi.
+Meetings are once per month and are used to discuss membership and plan events, which are held each semester with the academic honor society (Rho Chi).
+At the local Auburn chapter, some events held in the past include: CV writing workshop, e-portfolio workshop, mock interviews, and partnered seminars with Rho-Chi.

 Vice President (Mobile)